ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 	*
 		- x

 		- is a one-dimensional array of size n and type T that gives the initial values $x$ of the optimization variables.
-The j-th component of x, j = 0, ... , n-1, contains $x_j$.
+The j-th component of ``x``, j = 1, ... , n, contains $x_j$.

 .. index:: pair: function; rpd_get_y
 .. _doxid-galahad__rpd_8h_1ac9fd1a08acf460b7962ad5393d69fff5: